andrewpage/clientstore.js/README.md

 # ClientStore.js
-Browser agnostic JavaScript interface to client side storage.

-## Description
-ClientStore.js is a JavaScript library that provides an agnostic interface to both client-side data storage options, WebStorage and Cookies.
+ClientStore.js is a JavaScript library that provides a browser-support agnostic interface to both client-side data storage options, WebStorage and Cookies.

 ## Usage